Fabrice Wunderlich

 - B4.1: Functional Analysis I (TA)

-I am a doctoral student in the EPSRC CDT in Mathematics of Random Systems with a broad interest in the theoretical foundations of stochastic analysis, working under the supervision of Andreas Søjmark and Ben Hambly.
+I am a doctoral candidate in the EPSRC CDT in Mathematics of Random Systems with a broad interest in the theoretical foundations of stochastic analysis, working under the supervision of Andreas Søjmark and Ben Hambly.

 "Before I had studied [...] for [...] years, I saw mountains as mountains, and rivers as rivers.